-14.1 Hours of Work - Day Workers (Full-Time Employees)
+14.2 Hours of Work - Day Workers (Part-Time Employees)

-- Subject to Clause 18, the Ordinary Hours of Work for a Full-Time Employee are an average of 38 hours per week worked over 76 hours per fortnight. - (b) The Ordinary Hours of Work for a Full-Time Employee as specified in paragraph (a) are to be worked over five days, Monday to Friday inclusive, in continuous periods of eight hours per day between 6.00am and 7.00pm. - (c) The span of hours specified in paragraph (b) may by agreement between the Employer and the majority of Employees concerned be altered for all employees, or a section of Employees provided the span is not to be greater than 13 hours. - (d) Work performed before 6.00am and after 7.00pm, other than by agreement as provided for in paragraph (c), is to be paid in accordance with Clause 22, Overtime. - 14.2 Hours of Work Day Workers (Part-Time Employees) - Subject to Clause 18, the Ordinary Hours of Work for a Part-Time employee are less than an average of 38 hours per week worked over 76 hours per fortnight and whose hours of work are reasonably predictable. - (b) The Ordinary Hours of Work for a Part-Time Employee as specified in paragraph (a) are not to exceed eight (8) hours per day unless an Employee mutually agrees to extend this to ten (10) hours, and are to be worked between 6.00am and 7.00pm Monday to Friday inclusive. - 14.3 Hours of Work (Part-Time employees) - (a) Before commencing employment, the Employer and a Part-Time Employee will agree in writing the Employee's Ordinary Hours of Work.
-This will include agreement as to the days of the week that Employee will work and the starting and finishing times each day. - (b) A Part-time Employee may agree in writing to work additional hours, above their Ordinary Hours of Work, with such work to be paid at the Employee's Base rate of Pay provided work in excess of 8 hours per day (10 if extended by agreement); 80 hours in a fortnight; or 152 hours in a 4 week period is to be paid as overtime. - (c) Part-Time Employees must be paid for a minimum of two (2) hours' work on each occasion they attend work.
+- (a) Subject to Clause 18, the Ordinary Hours of Work for a Part-Time employee are less than an average of 38 hours per week worked over 76 hours per fortnight and whose hours of work are reasonably predictable. - (b) The Ordinary Hours of Work for a Part-Time Employee as specified in paragraph (a) are not to exceed eight (8) hours per day unless an Employee mutually agrees to extend this to ten (10) hours, and are to be worked between 6.00am and 7.00pm Monday to Friday inclusive. - (c) A part-time Employee will be given fair and reasonable access to additional shifts that are also allocated to casual Employees provided that part-time Employees who have been allocated an additional shift that becomes available after a 28 day roster is provided pursuant to Clause 18.3 of this Agreement, which is over and above their ordinary hours of work will have no entitlement to claim payment if the Employee is unable to work that shift.

+14.3 Hours of Work (Part-Time employees)

+- (a) Before commencing employment, the Employer and a Part-Time Employee will agree in writing the Employee's Ordinary Hours of Work.
+This will include agreement as to the days of the week that Employee will work and the starting and finishing times each day. - (b) A Part-time Employee may agree in writing to work additional hours, above their Ordinary Hours of Work, with such work to be paid at the

+Employee's Base rate of Pay provided work in excess of 8 hours per day (10 if extended by agreement); 80 hours in a fortnight; or 152 hours in a 4 week period is to be paid as overtime.

+(c) Part-Time Employees must be paid for a minimum of two (2) hours' work on each occasion they attend work.